Ryo-N7/Ryo-N7.github.io/_posts/2017-10-22-thrice-part-3.md

 <img src="../assets/2017-10-22-thrice-part-3_files/plot negative emotions-1.png" style="display: block; margin: auto;" />

 We can see that both `Fear` and `Sadness` have sudden spikes in **AI:Fire** and **AI:Earth**, which shows that there is a clear shift in emotional tone.
-Again, a caveat for this analysis is that the **AI** albums are only six songs each while the others average around 11 songs each so the changes betwee **AI** albums and the other need to be taken with a grain of salt.
+Again, a caveat for this analysis is that the **AI** albums are only six songs each while the others average around 11 songs each so the changes between **AI** albums and the other need to be taken with a grain of salt.

-**AI: Earth** seems bereft in sentiments in general... besides joy and sadness while **AI: Fire** seems to have untrendly amount of `Fear`: let's take a closer look!
+**AI: Earth** seems bereft in sentiments in general... besides joy and sadness while **AI: Fire** seems to have unusual amount of `Fear` (relative to its two neighboring albums): let's take a closer look!

 ``` r
 nrc_fear <- get_sentiments("nrc") %>%